Welcome to NLGA

 The National Lumber Grades Authority (NLGA) is the organization responsible for the establishment, issuance, publication, amendment and interpretation of Canadian lumber grading rules and standards.
 NLGA is the only recognized rules writing body for lumber grades and standards in Canada.

-The NLGA Grade Rule incorporates the National Grade Rule (NGR) standards for all North American dimension lumber.
-The NGR establishes standard lumber grades and grade names for all commercial species of dimension lumber, thus assuring lumber users of uniform design criteria and performance throughout North America.
+The NLGA Grade Rule incorporates the National Grading Rule for Dimension Lumber (NGR).
+The NGR establishes standard lumber grades and grade names for all commercial species of dimension lumber, thus assuring lumber users of uniform design criteria and performance throughout Canada and the U.S.

 The membership of NLGA consists of all the independent lumber grading agencies operating in Canada (which are accredited by the CLSAB and ALSC) that oversee the grading activities of certified Canadian lumber producing facilities.